My Legal Mate: Putting the law in students’ pockets

 Stallholders at the welcome included Study NSW, Surf Life Saving, NSW Police, ACON (the AIDS Council of NSW) and the Fair Work Ombudsman, along with a range of education, health and accommodation providers.

 My Legal Mate will be available in late 2019.
-For inquiries, and to register your interest in subscribing, contact email@example.com.
+To register your interest CLICK HERE.